 Room by room is how I clean.
 After packing up my living room leaving nothing but the furniture, I check my list to see what needs to be done.
-Things like washing the windows and cleaning out the sundeck door track are simple and easy to do, so that when moving day comes you are aren’t overwhelmed with a million tiny details you need to get finished.
+Things, like washing the windows and cleaning out the sundeck door tracks, are simple and easy to do, so that when moving day comes you are aren’t overwhelmed with a million tiny details you need to get finished.

 #5.
 A Moving List Is Key

 Speaking of checking a list.
 Having a moving list is a big key to achieve a successful and stress-free move.
 I make my list room by room, ticking off or crossing out everything I have finished.
 Doing this provides a sense of relief and accomplishment which goes a long way to lower your stress level and anxiety.

 Write down everything you need to do from washing the stove to packing the closet.
 You will feel amazing as you watch your list dwindle before your eyes.
 When moving day comes you should have very little to do other than to sweep and mop or vacuum your floors.

 So there you have it.
 Moving doesn’t have to be stressful.
 It’s supposed to be a new beginning.
 An adventure for you to enjoy.
 Not something to stress you out or make you worry.
 I hope these tips have helped you.
 I know they helped me.

 What is your worst moving story ever?
 I want to know…